A step-by-step guide on how to cook brown rice that's fluffy, tender and delicious every time! Perfect for a healthy

 I know some whole grains have a bad rap for their taste.
 Breads and pastas come to mind for a lot of people.

-But brown rice is just better than white.
+But brown rice is just better than white rice.
 It has flavor.
-White is so stripped down and bleached out that it doesn’t taste like much.
+White rice is so stripped down and bleached out that it doesn’t taste like much.
 What fun is that?

 Brown rice is fuller, deeper, nuttier and more substantial than white rice.
 Plus, let’s not forget, more nutritious.
 Win-win!

 I switched us to brown rice years ago, before my kids were born, and have not looked back once.

 Some of my friends are totally freaked by the idea.
 That would certainly be a reason not to use it.
 Nobody needs the extra stress.